nfdi4plants/nfdi4plants.github.io/src/content/README.md

 Publications are used to render a list of DataPLANT publications on the `/publications.html` page.

 Publications are located in the `src/content/publications` directory, and MUST adhere to the [BibTeX format](https://bibtex.eu/de/fields/).

+To add a new publication, either file a pull request with a bibtex file, or [create an issue](https://github.com/nfdi4plants/nfdi4plants.github.io/issues/new) with the publication details.

 The following bibtex fields are *mandatory* for a publication to be rendered correctly: